apache/druid/docs/content/development/extensions-core/kafka-extraction-namespace.md

 }
 ```

-## Jq Json Extractor
+## Jq JSON Extractor

-Allows to extract key and value from Kafka json message using [JQ expressions](https://github.com/stedolan/jq/wiki/Cookbook).
-In the following example, Json array of categories parsed into a string where each categorie id get maps to the coresponding categorie name.
+Allows extracting key and value from Kafka JSON message using [JQ expressions](https://github.com/stedolan/jq/wiki/Cookbook).
+In the following example, JSON array of categories parsed into a string where each category id get maps to the corresponding category name.

 ```json
 {